MacenaAndre/MacenaAndre/README.md

 ## About me

   <p>
-    🛠️ <br>
-    📚 I'm currently studying in a fullstack web dev bootcamp at Driven Education <br>
+    📚 I'm currently studying fullstack web development at Driven Education <br>
-    💾 Computers and technology are a passion from childhood <br>
+    ⚒️ I've been working with <strong>React, Node, Typescript</strong> and <strong>AWS</strong><br>
+    🖥️ Fell in love about studying technology about an year ago <br>
+    ⚽ I've worked as a performace analist at Ortec Sports 🌟 Truly believe that I've found my calling in creating all kinds of softwares
   </p>

 ## Technologies that I've worked whit: